dianjixz/axerabin/README.md

 ## Axera firmware

 This repository contains the Axera Binary Firmware Package (AxeraBin) necessary to successfully operate Axera-based Single Board Computers (SBCs) and devices.
-Armbian provides stable and reliable operating systems for various ARM boards, including those powered by Rockchip processors.
+Armbian provides stable and reliable operating systems for various ARM boards, including those powered by Axera processors.

 ## What is AxeraBin?
 AxeraBin is a collection of proprietary firmware components essential for proper hardware initialization, booting, and system operation on Axera SBCs.
 It includes the bootloader, trusted firmware, and other binary blobs required for a seamless boot process and efficient hardware utilization.